-Based on retail business' graph model of built in the previous section, this section explains how to use Ultipa Manager, Ultipa Transporter-Importer to batch import data into Ultipa Server.
+This article is based on the retail business graph model built in the previous section and explains how to use Ultipa Manager and Ultipa Transporter-Importer to batch import data into an Ultipa Server.

-The process of importing graph data files to Ultipa graphset is to input graph.
-Each graph data file represents a schema；each row of data (table header excluded) in the file represents a node or an edge, each column of data represents a property: column separators such as
+The process of importing graph data files to Ultipa graphset is called graph import.
+Each graph data file represents a node schema or an edge schema；each row of data (excluding the column header) in the file represents a node or an edge, each data column represents a property; column delimiters such as

 ; are supported.